 Born and raised in South Carolina, watercolor artist Caroline Cockfield Stomski has always had a love for art and wildlife.
 We first found out about Caroline through Instagram and I was so intrigued by her South Carolina Herons Series as well as her Abstract Heron Series that followed.
-In this interview Caroline shares about both her inspiration and artistic process.
+In this interview, Caroline shares both her inspiration and artistic process.

 When did you know you wanted to be an artist?